tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 The PI of a Phase-1 proposal does not need to be the same as the Phase-2 PI for the budget proposal.
 A Phase-1 PI is not required to be eligible to hold a grant at their institution.
 This enables junior scientists to PI Phase-1 proposals.

 ## Target Selection

+Proposals requesting postage stamp targets are required to submit a target list.
+Targets must be submitted electronically, at the same time as the science proposal, via the [Remote Proposal System (RPS)](https://heasarc.gsfc.nasa.gov/ark/rps/).

 Investigators can use the tools listed on the [Accessing TESS data products page](data-access.html) to aid them in selecting targets.
 Note the TESS GI program office requires that if a target is in the [TIC](data-access.html#TESS Input Catalog (TIC)), GI proposers must provide only the following columns from the TIC in comma separated value (csv) format: